Rommy156/mini-game-collection/Game Design Document.md

 * When the timer hits zero, the bomb explodes on the side of the screen it occupies.

-* The affected player loses a point (or takes health damage).
+* The unaffected player gains a point.

 **Explosion:** Screen shake or flash for feedback